dcSpark/carp/README.md

 Sync a postgres database with the cardano blockchain using [Oura](https://github.com/txpipe/oura)

+**Note**: This project is primarily made for post-Shelley era queries.
+Although Byron-era transactions will be recorded in the DB, the Typescript API is not particularly written to handle Byron-era wallet management.

 ## Usage

 ### Running

 #### Setup DB

+This repo, by default, is setup to work with a local node.
+If you want to run on a remote node, you can change the socket in `.env`.
+If this remote node requires a TCP connection, you can change the `BearerKind` to TCP in the code.

 Note: steps assume mainnet